 When I was 12, I spent a lot of time with my (great) Aunt Toni.
-That summer she taught me how to make her perfect apple pie and this scrumptious Blueberry Cake.
+That summer she taught me how to make her perfect apple pie and this scrumptious easy blueberry coffee cake.

 I love the simplicity of this recipe.
 It’s a simple cake batter laced with fresh blueberries and topped with a cinnamon-crusted streusel topping.